openvinotoolkit/open_model_zoo/demos/python_demos/forward_tacotron_wavernn_demo/README.md

-# Text to speech demo
+# Forward Tacotron WaveRNN Python* Demo

 ## Description:
 This topic demonstrates how to run the ForwardTacotron + WaveRNN demo application, which produces a audio file for a given input text file.